What are the Types of Business Entities?

-Second, Limited liability companies typically provide pass through tax treatment.
-Pass through tax status, such as partnerships, means that the business does not pay income taxes on its income.
+Second, LLCs typically provide pass through tax treatment.
+Pass through tax status, like partnerships, means that the business does not pay income taxes on its income.
 Instead, income is allocated to the members who then pay taxes on their share.

 A member-managed LLC resembles a traditional general partnership.
 Each member (owner) can enter contracts for the entire LLC, binding the entity.
 Member-managed LLCs are common because they are simple and the founding members are the same people operating the business.

-States regulate the types of legal entities that licensed professionals can use to form a business.
-Licensed professionals include, lawyers, accountants, architects, doctors, engineers, and the like.
+States regulate the types of business entities that licensed professionals can use to form a business.
+Licensed professional include, lawyers, accountants, architects, doctors, engineers, and the like.
 Some states have created a special LLC, called the Professional Limited Liability Company (PLLC) for this purpose.
 Other states do not authorize PLLCs, but do have alternatives like Registered Limited Liability Partnerships or Professional Corporations.